 Addiction is a non-discriminating brain hijacking that affects our spouses, our children, our parents, and our community.
-You must be lionhearted to fight this disease, as the current success rates of 3-5% suggest it is a potential death sentence for those who are afflicted.
 We believe the brain holds the key to a long and strong road of recovery.
 Without correcting the biochemical underpinnings of the disease, few people experience sustained recovery.
+Whether you are addicted to opioids, benzos, or alcohol, we offer relief from detox and cravings, making it possible to work on recovery.

 Discrete Concierge Services